robobario/reactor-exercises/java-concurrency/countdown-latch/task.md

 # Countdown Latch

-Another high level concurrency class available for coordination is the CountdownLatch.
+Another high level concurrency class available for coordination is the <a href="psi_element://java.util.concurrent.CountDownLatch">CountDownLatch</a>.

 > A synchronization aid that allows one or more threads to wait until a set of operations being performed in other threads completes.
 >